-“I-I didn’t mean to,” she whimpered as she looked up at them through her fingers, “I just wanted to look at it.”
+“I-I didn’t mean to,” she cried as she looked up at them through her fingers, “I just wanted to look!”

 A heartbeat later, an older man with slicked-back gray hair and a neat suit pushed his way from the press of people.
 He was short, maybe five feet tall, but had a easy face.
 He ignored everyone else to stop next to her.

 Kanéko, unsure of herself, took it and pulled herself to her feet.
-Her sides and ribs ached from the attack.
+Her sides and ribs ached from the kicks.
 She felt the glares of all the men on her.
 They were muttering quietly but she didn’t need to hear to know what they were thinking.

 The driver spoke to the older man.
 “Come on, Falkin, I don’t want some sandy idiot breaking off something important.
 This is expensive, it took two years of savings to commission it.”

 Another man spoke up.
 “We don’t need her kind around here.”